naturalinteraction/basil/README.md

 - [x] Open downloaded images
 - [x] Cython threshold function
 - [x] Optionally download images from S3
-- [ ] Display and save multiple images with the discarded areas, et cetera
+- [x] Display multiple images with the discarded areas, for debugging purposes
+- [ ] Work on holes pixel-by-pixel and not as a whole
-- [ ] Analyze 'holes' in biomass by comparing the average color to the average color of the outer border
+- [ ] Analyze holes in biomass by comparing the average color to the average color of the outer border
 - [ ] Find biomass segmentation algorithm params automatically

 #### Tasks cap.py